CAPR-Consortium/CAPR-Consortium.github.io/index.md

 Before doing any work, pull using the following commands.

-<code>git pull</code>          Before editing any script, pull the latest changes from the root and then from each submodule.
-This pulls from the root.
+<code>git pull</code>          Before editing any script, pull the latest changes from the root and then from each submodule by changing directory into each submodule.

-<code>git pull api</code>       This pulls from the api submodule.
-Make sure your path is at the root (dataWizardry) when using this.

-<code>git pull clean</code>     This pulls from the clean submodule.
-Make sure your path is at the root (dataWizardry) when using this.
+<code>cd clean</code> or <code>cd api</code>          From the root, you can change directory into submodules.

 After saving your edits, you will push changes to the repository.